Betshet/Producers/README.md

 ## Installation

 To run this project, you need to have NodeJS installed, and to create and run a MySQL database using the file "database.sql".
 You also need to host the project on an HTTP server.
-Make sure that the user "root" of your database server doesn't have a password, or enter the password yourself in the "con.password" variable of index.js.
+Make sure that the user "root" of your database server doesn't have a password.

 Run the file "index.js" by opening a command prompt in the directory and typing :
 ```bash